ixa-ehu/ixa-pipe-wikify/README.md

     java -jar dbpedia-spotlight-0.7.jar $lang http://localhost:$port/rest

-*See previous section for $lang variable description*
+See previous section for $lang variable description.

-*$port variable takes one of the following values depending on the language:
+$port variable takes one of the following values depending on the language:
    - de: 2010
    - en: 2020
    - es: 2030